zavoloklom/dnd-flavored-markdown/content/en.md

 - **Order’s Sign.** Anyone familiar with the cult recognizes the amulet at a glance.
 This can draw either loyalty or hostility.
 - **Unnatural Grit (1/long rest).**
-  When you **are reduced to 0 hit points but not killed outright**, you instead remain standing with **1 hit point**.
-  Your pupils blacken, your veins darken, and a webbed pattern crawls across your skin. _Note:_ if you have a trait/effect such as **Relentless Endurance** or a similar feature, only **one** such effect triggers—your choice.
+  When you are reduced to 0 hit points but not killed outright, you instead remain standing with 1 hit point.
+Your pupils blacken, your veins darken, and a webbed pattern crawls across your skin. **Note:** if you have a trait/effect such as _Relentless Endurance_ or a similar feature, only one such effect triggers—your choice.
 - **Negative Stabilization.**
-  When you **drop to 0 hit points but aren’t killed outright**, you **immediately become stable** and fall unconscious.
+  When you drop to 0 hit points but aren’t killed outright, you immediately become stable and fall unconscious.
 At that moment the amulet releases a pulse of necrotic energy: each creature within 10 feet must make a Constitution saving throw **DC = 8 + your proficiency bonus + your Constitution modifier**, taking **1d4 necrotic damage** on a failure (half as much on a success).
-This triggers **every time you drop to 0**.
+This triggers every time you drop to 0.

 ::: image-credit {style="right: 70px; height: 230px;"}